 The flight to Thailand is likely to be your biggest expense – though these are gradually getting cheaper as well.
 Once you arrive, you will find that the food, drinks, accommodation, and other living costs are extremely cheap.
 Even if you want to go for a luxury experience, you are going to pay significantly less than what you would have to shell out at home.

 Many of the world’s best beaches are located right here in Thailand, whether on the mainland or the islands off the south coast.
 If you want to go to some of them as part of a guided tour, get some more information here.
-But don’t spend all your time sitting on the sand.
-Go snorkelling or scuba diving, and you can take a closer look at the colourful marine life.
-And when the sun goes down, many of these beaches turn into incredible party destinations.
+But don’t just spend all your time sitting on the sand.
+Visit the Phi Phi Islands and go snorkelling or scuba diving, where you can take a closer look at the colourful marine life.
+When the sun goes down, many of these beaches turn into incredible party destinations.

 Every country you visit in Asia boasts new culinary delights, and Thailand stands up there with the best of them.
 If you have only have sampled Thai food in your own country, you are bound to be impressed by the quality and variety on offer.
 And as we mentioned earlier on in the blog post, you are going to be able to get it for a fraction of the cost that you would have paid back at home!